cbarcl01/CB_BMEG591E-repository/Group_Project/Group_Project.md

 the importance of choosing the appropriate alignment software for the research project.
 For this specific dataset, it is unlikely that Bowtie2 is able to yield meaningful results, whereas BLAT was able to.
-However, as it is not regularly maintained another software may be more applicable, such as
+However, as it is not regularly maintained other software may be more applicable.
+Furthermore, with the development of HiFi reads, a highly accurate long read generated from circular consensus sequencing (99% accuracy) \[ref 9\], a useful future study would be to repeat the sequence study using HiFi reads.
+In this case a long read assembler such as minimap2 or Pbmm2 may be preferential \[ref 10\].

 We report genomic GC content at around 37% in all our measurement approaches.
 The authors report 38.86%.
 We assume the 1% discrepancy